evolucionario/CladeDatePaper2022/README.md

   Simulation of Datasets: R code used for generating phylogenetic trees, DNA sequencies, and fossil records

-  Simulations for CladeDate Validation: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos' (ape package)
+  Simulations CladeDate with Chronos: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos' (ape package)

   Simulation for CladeAge Analysis: R code for the comparison between CladeDate + chronos and CladeAge + BEST